syncfusion-content/flutter-docs/Flutter/funnel-chart/overview.md

 ---
 layout: post
-title: About Flutter Funnel Charts widget | Syncfusion
+title: About Flutter Funnel Chart widget | Syncfusion
-description: Learn here all about introduction of Syncfusion Flutter Funnel Charts (SfFunnelChart) widget, its features, and more
+description: Learn here all about introduction of Syncfusion Flutter Funnel Chart (SfFunnelChart) widget, its features, and more
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Flutter Funnel Charts (SfFunnelChart) Overview
+# Flutter Funnel Chart (SfFunnelChart) Overview

 Syncfusion Flutter Charts is a data visualization library written natively in Dart for creating beautiful and high-performance charts, which are used to craft high-quality mobile app user interfaces using Flutter.